 The following guide examines the process of collective bargaining from an employer’s perspective, from the different types of collective bargaining and union recognition within the workplace, to how best to approach collective bargaining negotiations with a recognised trade union.

 Collective bargaining is the official process by which representatives of trade unions negotiate with employers on behalf of their members in respect of employees’ terms and conditions of employment.
-It is based on the premise that by working people banding together, much more can be achieved than by working alone to better employee benefits and rights at work.
+It is based on the premise that more can be achieved through workers coming together collectively than by working alone to better employee benefits and rights at work.

 Collective bargaining between employers and trade unions can range from negotiations on specific matters arising daily within the workplace affecting particular sections of the workforce, to extensive periodic negotiations on terms and conditions of employment affecting the whole workforce.

-A collective agreement is the outcome of a collective bargaining process.
+Where collective bargaining has led to an agreement, for example, a pay increase or improved working conditions, the resulting outcome is called a collective agreement.
+This agreement should then become a legally enforceable part of each employee’s contract of employment, provided the employee is covered by the agreement in question.
+A collective agreement is therefore the outcome of a collective bargaining process.
 This could relate to various issues under negotiation, such as wages or other terms and conditions of employment.
 This must be in writing, contain the date on which it becomes effective and be signed by the parties.

 When an employer agrees that its employees can be represented collectively by a trade union, the contracts of employment for relevant workers should expressly incorporate all collective agreements.
 In this way, any agreement negotiated by the union will be automatically incorporated into their contractual terms and conditions so that individual workers benefit from the negotiated terms.